Our group utilizes theoretical and computational tools to elucidate the structure, spectroscopy and quantum effects of condensed phase systems.

 Related publicationscover JPCB

-Short hydrogen bonds in biological systems
+Short hydrogen bonds in biological systems and liquids

 hydrogenbond PDBhydrogenbond NMR